HackYourFuture/JavaScript1/fundamentals/promises.md

 > Note that `onFulfilled` and `onRejected` execute asynchronously, after the [event loop](./event_loop.md) turn in which then is called, and with a fresh stack.

 It is also important to understand that the `.then()` method returns a new promise that resolves to the return value of `onFulfilled` (if specified) in case of the 'happy' scenario or the return value of `onRejected` (if specified) in case of an error.
 If the return value of these functions is a plain JavaScript value, the new promise is immediately fulfilled with that value.
-If the return value is yet another promise then the settlement value is of that inner promise, when settled.
+If the return value is yet another promise then the settlement value is that of the inner promise, when settled.
 If the function does not return a value, the new promise is immediately fulfilled with the value `undefined`.

 Because `.then()` (and `.catch`) return new promises, you can chain them together such that your code can be read as: do *this*, then do *that* and then *that*, etc.: